Pi-0r-Tau/EPI-LENS/README.md

 Extracts temporal, spatial and spectral metrics from video content and exports data as CSV, JSON and NDJSON.

-Think of it like PEAT (Photosensitive Epilepsy Analysis Tool) but open source, vanilla JS and a browser extension.
+Think of it similar to PEAT (Photosensitive Epilepsy Analysis Tool) but open source, vanilla JS and a browser extension.

 ## Now supports YouTube video and offline/local playlist live analysis.